Remember the first time you stepped inside your favorite restaurant? A restaurant that still holds fond memories.

 What am I doing?

-Maybe the experts and critics were right, and I’ve been wrong all along.
+Maybe my critics (aka certain family members) were right, and I’ve been wrong all along.

 What if I am just stubborn and scattered and doomed?